 Cloudy sky, clouds, weather, tree – illustration photo.

-The warm weather at the weekend was caused by melting snow, which, together with the rain, led to the rise of some streams to the first, i.e. the lowest, flood stage.
-This morning around 08:00 the first stage was at 11 measuring stations, especially in the upper and middle Elbe, Orlice, upper Sázava, Odra and Svratka basins.
-On the Elbe in Vestřev in Trutnovsk and on Divoká Orlica in Orlické Záhoří in Rychnovsk, the water level briefly rose to the second of the three flood stages during the night, the ČHMÚ reported.
+It was exceptionally warm in the Czech Republic over the weekend, in some places more than 16 degrees above zero were measured.
+The warm weather at the weekend caused the snow to melt, which, together with the rain, led to the rise of the levels of some streams to the first, i.e. the lowest, flood stage.
+This morning, the first stage was in 11 places, especially in the basin of the upper and middle Elbe, Orlice, upper Sázava, Odra and Svratka.
+After 17:00, however, the flow levels remained at the first level in only two places.

 Similar temperatures to the weekend will be at the beginning of this week.
 This afternoon, according to the ČHMÚ, they reached approximately 14 degrees Celsius, and on Tuesday it can occasionally be up to plus 15 degrees.
 On Wednesday, temperatures will drop to nine to 13 degrees, and in the northeast it will even be only around seven degrees in places.
 Frost may already appear on Wednesday night, temperatures will be from plus six to minus one degree.

 After that it will continue to cool down.
 On Thursday and Friday, according to the ČHMÚ, during the day it will be a maximum of seven to 11 degrees and at night it can cool down to minus one degree again.
 On Saturday, daytime temperatures will drop to three to seven degrees and on Sunday to zero to five degrees.
 On the night of Saturday, it can be as low as minus two degrees, and on the night of Sunday even with reduced cloud cover, even minus seven degrees.